Sparse Spiking Gradient Descent: Experiments

 We also tested how robust is this implementation for a varying number of hidden neurons (in both layers).
 We increase the number of neurons up to $1000$ which is similar to the maximum number of hidden units used in previous work \cite{cramer2020heidelberg} and it is also the point at which the original backpropagation method starts to run out of memory.
 Here we also show the overall speedup defined as the ratio between the sum of forward and backward times of the original over the sparse backpropagation.
 The results shown in Fig. \ref{fig:panel2}C show that the backward speedup and memory saved remain constant as we increase the number of hidden neurons but the overall speedup increases substantially.
 Given that the forward time is the same for both methods (see Appendix \ref{supp:other results}) this shows that as we increase the number of neurons, the backward time takes most of the computation and thus the sparse backpropagation becomes more important.

 We also note that these results vary depending on the GPU used, Figure \ref{fig:panel2} was obtained from running on an RTX6000 GPU.
 We also run this on smaller GPUs (GTX1060 and GTX1080Ti) and found that the improvement is even better reaching up to a $70$x faster backward pass on N-MNIST and SHD.
-This results can found in Appendix \ref{supp:other results}.
+These results can found in Appendix \ref{supp:other results}.
+Our results show that our method speeds up backward execution between one and two orders of magnitude, meaning that to a first approximation we would expect it reduce energy usage by the same factor since GPUs continue to use 30-50\% of their peak power even when idle \cite{knight2018gpus}.